aryonna-rice/aryonna-rice.github.io/README.md

 Design a website for Computer Science clubs at UNC for their use.

 ### My Role
-- Worked on implementing APIs for seamless data communication.
+- Worked on implementing APIs for seamless data communication using FastAPI.
 - Utilized PostgreSQL for database management and integration.
 - Developed application logic to ensure a smooth user experience.